2i2c-org/docs/admin/user-management/control-user-server.md

 ### Stop or start a user's server

 Sometimes, you need to just turn a user's server on and off.
-You can also do this from the admin interface, by hitting the {gui}`Stop server` button, waiting for the server to stop, and the {gui}`Start server` button again.
+You can also do this from the admin interface, by hitting the {gui}`Stop Server` button, waiting for the server to stop, and the {gui}`Start Server` button again.

 This is particularly useful when their session might have gotten